mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   matters, and that we are rational enough so that there can be a point to our attempts to understand the world.
 I do not see how those assumptions could be coherently criticized—which is not to say that they must be true.
+* A task that faces us is drawing and defending a line between exculpating pathology and varieties of falling-short that still leave agents genuinely culpable.
+We are looking, then, for some elbow room for us sinners in between the saints and the monsters.
+* Dennett decides to consider the question of responsibility by looking at the institution of criminal law.
+Why do we want to punish people who “commit crimes”?
+Because we can readily identify sorts of harms we would like to see minimized in our society and we have reason to believe that if we prohibit the causing of these harms, and give force to the prohibition by threatening sanctions, we will thereby diminish the frequency of those harms.
+If the members of society are even approximately rational, they will see that it is not at all in their interests to be caught having committed the prohibited deeds, and will hence in general be deterred.
+We have plenty of empirical evidence that the citizenry, taken as a whole, is appropriately sensitive to such measures.
+* Dennett further explains that we do see crimes because some people under certain conditions conclude that crime *does* pay.
+However, there is a kind of balance to strike: we do not want to punish too harshly or too lightly and we need to think what we can do with a limited number of law enforcing officials.
+Dennett further considers what deterrent power of laws depends on, that law enforcing organization needs credibility in the population, that the population should be informed about the laws for them to work, and so on.
+Some of the details of criminal law will be arbitrary because a line needs to be drawn somewhere, similar to the situation with our personal deliberation.
+* Whatever responsibility is, considered as a metaphysical state, unless we can tie it to some recognizable social desideratum, it will have no rational claim on our esteem.
+* Gomberg: By holding someone responsible and acting accordingly, we may cause him to shed an undesirable trait, and this is useful regardless of whether the trait is of his making.
+Once again, the utility of a certain measure of arbitrariness is made visible.
+* Any finite control system (such as a human brain) will always be prone to making mistakes or arriving at decisions that a more leisurely analysis would condemn; it is an inevitable feature of human character, even perfected to its limit.
+Original Sin, naturalized.
+It is wise, however, to adopt policies that minimize the bad effects of these inevitable defects of character.
+And the corrective feedback forces needed to accomplish this are analogous to those we just sketched in our rationale of punishment in the law.
+By somewhat arbitrarily holding people responsible for their actions, and making sure they realize that they will be held responsible, we constrain the risk-taking in the design (and redesign) of their characters within tolerable bounds.
+* How should one respond to the idea that one is guilty?
+If the concept of guilt one is contemplating applying to oneself in the traditional, absolute concept of guilty-before-the-eyes-of-God, then one has as much reason to dismiss it as one does to dismiss the other dubious absolutist notions that are its kin: the perfect Kantian will, the Sartrian self-created self, the ideal Socratic agent who can never knowingly do wrong, the Chisholmian agent as unmoved mover.
+No one could be guilty in that sense.
+For that sense of guilt has been screwed so tight by philosophical and theological tradition that the condition it purports to name defies description.
+* The conscience that manifests itself only retrospectively in agonies of remorse, and never prospectively in overcoming some base urge, is a singularly unattractive trait of character, and one that any moral world could well do without.
+The sort of remorse that (on the other hand) is a manifestation of some significant, projectible, nonmomentary shift in priorities for decision is precisely the sort of attitude the institution of holding people responsible exists to achieve.
+So that sort of remorse has an entirely appropriate place in our naturalized institution of guilt.